UN-OCHA/vibe_coding_trend_data/README.md

 The repo can stay private.
-Recommended: connect Cloudflare Pages (or Netlify/Vercel) directly to this repo — works on the free tier without requiring the repo to be public, and without depending on your org's GitHub plan.
+Recommended: connect Cloudflare Pages (or Netlify/Vercel) directly to this repo — works on the free tier without requiring the repo to be public, and without depending on the org's GitHub plan.
 If deploying via GitHub Pages instead, note that private-repo Pages requires GitHub Team or higher; on Team+ you can keep the repo private while setting the *published site* to public visibility.

-## Known limitations

-- The humanitarian-relevance flag is derived per *article/video* from its own title (`is_humanitarian_relevant()` in `fetch_news.py` /
-  `fetch_youtube.py`), not set once per source — see `docs/GOOGLE_SHEET_SCHEMA.md` for the reasoning.
-Tune the keyword list in those scripts, not the Sheet.
-- `data/news.json` ships with a handful of placeholder rows so the site isn't empty on first load — delete them once the daily workflow has run for real.